Unlimited Fibre 2

 These deals typically have average speeds ranging from 35 to 67Mbps and are suited for people who share their connection with others, and/or who frequently use the internet, whether browsing or streaming a lot of on-demand content.

-Hyperoptic may have come out with one of the cheapest fibre deals ever in its new sale, offering fibre speeds for just £15.
+Hyperoptic may have come out with one of the cheapest fibre deals ever in its new sale, offering fibre speeds for just £15 a month.
 Hyperoptic operates its own fibre network which isn't widely available - but if it is in your area, this deal is definitely a well-priced option.

 At just £21.50, Vodafone is offering average speeds of 63Mbps on a long (24-month) contract.
 If you use Which?
-Switch Broadband, you can also get a £100 voucher, pushing the effective cost down to less than £18.
+Switch Broadband, you can also get a £120 voucher, pushing the effective cost down to just £16.50 a month.

 New Vodafone customers also get six months of free F-Secure Anti-Virus and its Ultimate Broadband Guarantee, which means you'll be offered money off your bill if the download speed (to the router) is less than 55Mbps.

-If you are an existing Vodafone pay-monthly mobile customer, you'll receive an extra £2 off a month meaning a fibre deal with an effective price of less than £16 per month.
+If you are an existing Vodafone pay-monthly mobile customer, you'll receive an extra £2 off a month meaning a fibre deal with an effective price of just £14.50 a month.